kinanmouk/UN-Parallel-Corpora-Analysis/README.md

 **Data Source:** [United Nations, Department for General Assembly and Conference Management: UN Parallel Corpora](https://conferences.unite.un.org/uncorpus)

 ## Directory
+- [`SpaCyNLP.ipynb`](SpaCyNLP.ipynb) is the file that contains all new processing of the data post [UNDataAnalysis.ipynb](UN_Data_Analysis.ipynb) using SpaCy for English, Spanish, French, Russian, and Mandarin Chinese processing.
+Arabic processing is pending.
+-
 - [`UN_Data_Analysis.ipynb`](UN_Data_Analysis.ipynb) is the file that contains all processing of the beginning data as well as the creation of the `pandas` sixway offical UN langauge DataFrame.

 - [`data_samples/`](data_samples/) folder is where the segmented data files from the [UN Parallel Corpus website](https://conferences.unite.un.org/uncorpus) are found.